Connect with us

 Tue, 02 May 2023 09:00:00 +0000

-SACRAMENTO — Carolina Reyes, a Harvard-trained physician who specializes in high-risk pregnancies, got into medicine to women obtain health care, especially underserved or marginalized people who face systemic racism.
+SACRAMENTO — Carolina Reyes, a Harvard-trained physician who specializes in high-risk pregnancies, got into medicine to help women obtain health care, especially underserved or marginalized people who face systemic racism.
 She’s seen progress, albeit slow, over three decades, yet the number of maternal deaths each year continues to rise.

 Luckily, she’s got the ear of President Joe Biden’s health secretary.